nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Click **Register**
 - Once you have registered, you will be taken back to the PopChange home page
-- To begin a comparison, login and fill in your details
+- To begin a comparison, login using the details you have just registered with
 - You will then see a screen similar to the one below:

 ![Raster Calculation Visualisation](images/select-data.png){ width=50% }

 - This allows you to select an area and then select the year and data set you wish to compare

 *The menus are dynamic in that they will only show you the possible comparisons based on the selections you have made so far.
 They will also highlight whether the comparison you have selected is meaningful (highlighted in green) or whether caution is needed (highlighted in yellow).
 If caution is needed, further information will be provided.*

-- Select **1991 Age 30 to 34** as set 1 and **1981 Age 30 to 34** as set 2.
+- Select **1991** and **Age 30 to 34** as Set 1 and **1981** and **Age 30 to 34** as Set 2
-- Click **Generate**.
+- Click **Generate**
-- The output will be displayed on a map of the right.
+- The output will be displayed on a map of the right
-- This is a map you can move about and zoom in/out.
-There is also a transparency slider at the top to allow you to see the basemap.
+- This is a map you can move about and zoom in/out <!-- There is also a transparency slider at the top to allow you to see the basemap -->

 ![Raster Calculation Visualisation output](images/output-age-30-34.png){ width=50% }

-The results (as a JPEG or a GeoTIFF) can be downloaded from the links on the left.
+The results (as a GeoTIFF for use in QGIS or a JPEG for use as a small image) can be downloaded from the links on the left.

-You can see on the map where there have been high areas of change (green) and low areas of change (blue).
+You can see on the map where there have been high areas of increase (dark red) and high areas of decrease (blue).
 Try some different combinations.

 - Which of these combinations are sensible?
 - Do the results seem realistic to you?